barretodavid/mutation-summary/README.md

 # Mutation Summary Sandbox

-Sandbox to test the library [mutation-summary](https://www.npmjs.com/package/mutation-summary) to listen to DOM changes.
+Sandbox to test the library [mutation-summary](https://www.npmjs.com/package/mutation-summary) to listen for DOM changes.

 Look at the browser console to see the elements added to the DOM when clicking the buttons.